awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ...
    ```

    In the previous output, you can see that the `cpu` reservation increased to 587 millicpu, which is over five times the original value\.
 The `memory` increased to 262,144 Kilobytes, which is around 250 mebibytes, or five times the original value\.
-This pod was under\-resourced, and the Vertical Pod Autoscaler corrected the estimate with a much more appropriate value\.
+This Pod was under\-resourced, and the Vertical Pod Autoscaler corrected the estimate with a much more appropriate value\.

 1. Describe the `hamster-vpa` resource to view the new recommendation\.